fmiras/blog/posts/the-beginning-of-your-journey-to-becoming-a-react-master.md

 ---
-title: 'The beginning of your journey to becoming a React Master'
+title: The beginning of your journey to becoming a React Master
 publish_date: 2018-09-06
 ---